jman4747/ORG-DCS/draft/ORG-1_Document_Control_System/ORG-1_Document_Control_System.typ

 Grayson Robotics shall maintain CMD pursuant to the requirements outlined in this standard.

 == Controlled Working Files <dcs_cwf>
-For these types of files, each sub-team shall maintain its own internal Policy Documents covering proper handling and version control.
+For these types of files, each department shall maintain its own internal CMD covering proper handling and version control.

 These policies shall adhere to the following requirements:
 + Provide a means of versioning files when they are of a type that may be revised.
 + Define a location and procedure for storing the files electronically.
 + Define when and how to notify relevant parties of changes.
-+ TODO: what else?
+// TODO: what else?

 == Common Requirements
 For documents written by Grayson Robotics: